junxit/us-congress-bills-115/metadata.md

 - 2017-05-17 — Placed on the Union Calendar, Calendar No. 80.
 - 2017-05-17 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-130.
 - 2017-05-17 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-130.
+- 2017-05-18 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.